-ALWAYS wear safety glasses when removing or installing force fitted parts.
+ALWAYS wear safety glasses when removing or installing force-fitted parts.
 DO NOT attempt to repair or modify a wheel.
-DO NOT install an inner-tube to correct a leak through through the rim.
-If the rim is cracked, the air pressure in the inner tube may cause pieces of the rim to explode (break off) with great force and cause serious eye or bodily injury.
+DO NOT install an inner-tube to correct a leak through the rim.
+If the rim is cracked,

 Wheel Rims